Motional cut about 550 employees, around 40%, in recent restructuring, sources say | TechCrunch

 The technical program management team that deals with autonomy and cloud operations has been cut from 44 to 19, the source said.
 The Milpitas office in Silicon Valley — which was home to a division of Motional’s compute design team — is being wound down, as well, two sources confirmed.
 Sources also confirmed that the high-performance computing team has been eliminated, including its director, David Fermor.
 The Venice office in Los Angeles — which was a small operations and commercial hub doing deliveries for Uber Eats — is also being wound down, sources say.

 Around 145 of the laid-off employees came from Pittsburgh, according to a WARN notice filed with Pennsylvania’s Department of Labor and Industry this week.
 Most of the employees in Pittsburgh worked on software, according to a source familiar with the matter.
+Another 129 employees came from Motional’s Las Vegas team, according to a WARN notice filed in Nevada.
+Motional’s Vegas employees are made up of remote vehicle assist teams, vehicle operators and testing.
 Motional was also testing in California, Nevada and Massachusetts, but WARN notices in those states have not yet been filed.

 One source said the autonomy and infrastructure software teams were pretty unaffected.
-That appears to leave Motional with a rag-tag bunch to help improve its core technology and business model while holding onto what limited capital it has left.
+Still, Motional is left with a smaller workforce to help improve its core technology and business model while holding onto what limited capital it has left.

 One of the sources at Motional told TechCrunch the company has a lot of improvements to make on its technology.
 Until this week, Motional had been running robotaxi rides in Las Vegas on the Uber and Lyft networks and delivering to Uber Eats customers in Santa Monica.
 At all times, a human safety operator had been behind the wheel, in addition to another specialist in the passenger seat to manually log any issues.
 Meanwhile, Motional’s main competition Waymo is offering fully autonomous rides in Phoenix, San Francisco and Los Angeles.

-Note: Correction: Information regarding the certain aspects of severance, specifically the bonus amount was incorrectly listed as only 28.5%, when in fact it was an additional 28.5%.
-Update: This article was updated to include information from a WARN notice filed in Nevada.